-- Now, let's give the macro a name.
-Click in the text box next to Assign Button 5 > .
-Delete the existing name ("DPI Down" or "No Function, depending on whether you followed our previous tutorial), type in "Test" and then press Enter. - 8.
+- 7. Now, let's give the macro a name.
+Click in the text box next to Assign Button 15>.
+Delete the existing name ("No Function"), type in "Test" and then press Enter. - 8.
 Now click Close. - 9.
 That's it!
 You've created your first macro and now it's time to test it out.
-Open Notepad or Word (or your favorite text editor), start a new document, and then press button 5 on your Vengeance M60.
+Open Notepad or Word (or your favorite text editor), start a new document, and then press button (5) on your Vengeance M90.
 You should see Hello World appear as if you were typing it.

-If you are using Hardware playback, you need to save the updated profile to your Vengeance M60 mouse before the new macro will be available.
+If you are using Hardware playback, you need to save the updated profile to your Vengeance M90 mouse before the new macro will be available.
 You can do this using the Manage Profiles activity.
-Left-click on the LED icon next to the profile name, and select Save to Vengeance M60.
+Left-click on the LED icon next to the profile name, and select Save to Vengeance M90.
 Once the progress indicator reaches 100%, click Close.
-Your updates are now saved to the Vengeance M60.
+Your updates are now saved to the Vengeance M90.